The Illearth War: Plot summary

 Nevertheless, the Lords resolve to meet the enemy on the battlefield.
 Hile Troy is a genius in military tactics who developed a mystical form of sight when hurtloam, a magical mud with miraculous curative properties, was used to try and "heal" his lack of eyes.
 (The hurtloam used to heal Covenant's head injury also has the effect of "curing" his leprosy.)
 While Troy leads the army to confront Fleshharrower's attacking force, Elena and Covenant go in search of the Seventh Ward, a repository of ancient magical power which Elena believes will ensure victory.

 Covenant, Elena and their two Bloodguard protectors journey through the remote mountain region on the western frontier of the Land to the hiding place of the Ward.
-Elena gains the power, but foolishly uses it to summon the long dead High Lord Kevin from his grave, and send him against Lord Foul.
+Elena gains the power; foolishly, she uses it to summon the long-dead High Lord Kevin from his grave, and send him against Lord Foul.
 This act breaks the Law of Death, the barrier preventing the souls of the dead from interfering in the world of the living.
 Kevin's spirit is easily defeated and then enslaved by Foul wielding the Illearth Stone, and commanded to destroy Elena.
 The two High Lords engage in a battle of magic, in which Elena and her Bloodguard are defeated and killed, and the Staff of Law lost again.
 Covenant is able to save himself and his Bloodguard by using the power of his white gold ring, again without understanding how.

 Meanwhile, Hile Troy has been forced into a desperate retreat by the superior force of the Raver's army to the edge of a dangerous, forbidding forest known as Garroting Deep.
 In desperation, he and Lord Mhoram beg the aid of Caerroil Wildwood, an immortal Forestal who is charged with protecting the ancient forests of the Land from the Ravers.
 Wildwood awakens the forest, totally destroying Foul's army, and personally garrotes Fleshharrower.
 The victory is a Pyrrhic one, however: the Lords' army is nearly obliterated, three Lords besides Elena have been killed, and Hile Troy has sacrificed himself as the price for the Forestal's aid, becoming Wildwood's immortal apprentice.

 The war thus ends in a draw, and with the death of High Lord Elena his summoner, Covenant once again returns to his own world.
 His ex-wife has long since hung up the phone, and he is a leper once more.